 - Wherever possible, the school will always encourage pupils with SEND to be involved in the decisions regarding their learning experiences.
-We will: - ✓ Listen to the views, wishes and feelings of pupils; - Provide them with appropriate information and support to help them make decisions; - ✓ Nurture all aspects of their development so they achieve the best possible educational and wider outcomes in preparation for adult life. - We will achieve this through the use of:
+We will: - ✓ Listen to the views, wishes and feelings of pupils; - ✔ Provide them with appropriate information and support to help them make decisions; - ✓ Nurture all aspects of their development so they achieve the best possible educational and wider outcomes in preparation for adult life. - We will achieve this through the use of:

 Activity Who's involved?
 How often?

-Self assessment Pupil, class teacher Daily Class Circle times Pupil, class teacher Worry Box/Suggestions box Pupil, class teacher School Council Class, class teacher, school council leader Individual Pupil Voice/ Pupil conferencing Pupil, SENCo, class teacher At least once a SEN Support Review Meetings Pupil, parents, class teacher supported by year At least three SEN Support Neview Meetings SENCo where necessary times a year Annual Reviews (statements and Pupil, parents, SENCO, class teacher, Once a year EHC plans only) support services, local authority.
+Self assessment Pupil, class teacher Daily

+Class Circle times Pupil, class teacher

+Worry Box/Suggestions box Pupil, class teacher

+School Council Class, class teacher, school council leader

+Individual Pupil Voice/ Pupil Pupil, SENCo, class teacher At least once a

+conferencing · year

+Bridging Meetings SENCo, class teacher Three times a

+year

+Structured Conversations Pupil, parents, class teacher supported by At least three

+SENCo where necessary times a year

+Annual Reviews (EHC plans only) Pupil, parents, SENCO, class teacher, Once a year

+support services, local authority.